kage-genotyper/kage/Readme.md

 A manuscript describing the method [can be found here](https://genomebiology.biomedcentral.com/articles/10.1186/s13059-022-02771-2).

 ## Installation
+KAGE requires Python 3 and is tested to work with version 3.8, 3.9, and 3.10.
+Currently, Python 3.11 and 3.12 does not work due to some dependencies not supporting it, but this will likely be fixed in the future.

-KAGE requires Python 3, and can be installed using Pip:
+KAGE can be installed using Pip:
 ```
 pip install kage-genotyper
 ```